themkat/unixissuperior-talk/slides.md

 # Added bonuses of Unix and opensource tools

-Multi-user system -> no admin/Root access by default Most logs and diagnostic information can usually be accessed Better community information on how to fix things (since everything is customizable!)
+Multi-user system -> no admin/Root access by default Most logs and diagnostic information can usually be accessed Better community support
+Security (because of first one and more)
+Command line has a timelessness.
+Knew how to use it in the 80s?
+You still do! :)

 ---